This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 15 Years Experience by Professionals Who Understand Your Journey.

-Risperdal can cause some severe side effects that may make it difficult to continue taking the drug.
+Risperdal® can cause some severe side effects that may make it difficult to continue taking the drug.
 And some may not feel the drug has helped them as was hoped.
-Certain age groups should be made aware of potentially severe reactions according to FDA guidelines.1,3,15 Aside from unpleasant side effects or unsatisfactory effectiveness, antipsychotics may also cause a person to feel disconnected from life, making it difficult to set goals and function in life as they would like to.
+Certain age groups should be made aware of potentially severe reactions according to FDA guidelines.1,3,15 Common adverse reactions to Risperdal include tremors, and hyperprolactinemia which can lead to cessation of menstruation, infertility, sexual dysfunction, and development of breast milk in both sexes.65& Aside from those unpleasant side effects. antipsychotics may also cause a person to feel disconnected from life, making it difficult to set goals and function in life as they would like to.
 These are some familiar reasons we have often heard from clients who opted for exploring alternatives to Risperdal.2

 Did you know that In some clinical trials, potential candidates are excluded from the trial if they have an initial bad reaction to the drug?
 The results of such a trial may, therefore, be only partially accurate.5 In any case, there are many Risperdal alternatives including other lesser medications, psychotherapy, and natural holistic therapies that are much safer.

 Risperdal has been licensed for treating schizophrenia in adults and teens, (but not children), and for manic and depressive (or mixed) episodes of bipolar disorder from age 10 and up.
 For autistic children, it can be prescribed to children as young as 5 years old.
 The drug is proven to cause breast growth as well as lactation in male children and adults, for which the drugmaker was sued in 2018.
-Johnson & Johnson was additionally sued for illegally marketing Risperdal off-label and paid $billions in fines.
+Johnson & Johnson was additionally sued for illegally marketing Risperdal off-label and the drugmaker has paid billions of dollars in fines.
 Risperdal lawsuits were filed against the drugmaker because these and other serious side effects were discovered to be hidden from the public.7,15

 Natural Alternatives to Risperdal